2016

 Infrastructural, Botanical, and Ecological Information System

-• Amazônia, Brazil Collaboration with Liam Martin Supervisors: Tao Dufour and Paulo Tavares
+• Amazônia, Brazil Collaboration with Liam Martin / Superinfra Supervisors: Tao Dufour and Paulo Tavares

 fig.1 Total RF propagations in the Tapajós generated by the communication network, providing local communicties with protective tools to monitor their land